Welcome to my website!

 - Swamp Thing by Alan Moore (It’s better to be a plant than an animal.)

-- Yossel: April 19, 1943 by Joe Kubert (Fascism is imperialism turned inwards.)
+- Yossel: April 19, 1943 by Joe Kubert (When the state is your enemy, there’s nowhere to run.)